 Undoubtedly an analytics pioneer, he gained fame with his annual publication, “Baseball Abstracts” which projected analyzed statistics of major leagues played each year.
 An obsessive fan and aspiring writer, he began writing articles about the game in his twenties, presenting data and analyses scripted in a lively and witty style.

 Many writers who copied James’ art of work released numerous articles and books that continue to this day.

 Post “Baseball Abstracts” work

-In his quest to statistically ascertain the probabilities in baseball, Bill James innovated a myriad of performance metrics.
-Some of his innovations include Runs Created, a measure intended to quantify a player’s input to runs scored and the Major League Equivalency, a measure that uses minor league numbers to forecast how a player is likely to perform at the major league level.
+In his quest to statistically ascertain the probabilities in baseball, he innovated a myriad of performance metrics.
+Some of his innovations include Runs Created, a measure intended to quantify a player’s input to runs scored, and the Major League Equivalency, a measure that uses minor league numbers to forecast how a player is likely to perform at the major league level.

 Acceptance into mainstream baseball world

-With his numerous accolades to his name and mentions within the baseball hall of fame, Bill James was really cut out for the game.
+With his numerous accolades to his name and mentions within the hall of fame, Bill James was really cut out for the game.
 In recent years, Red Sox described his job as “working with baseball operations department and senior management to provide analysis of special projects.”
-In his winding-up statement, James reiterated that he was only retiring from the club and not from baseball entirely.
+In his winding-up statement, James reiterated that he was only retiring from the club and not from the game entirely.

 Now that his stint with the Red Sox had come to an end, he noted that he shall be working on publishing his two books and maybe even consider writing numerous others.
 He also stated that he was contemplating starting a TV project and added that he could probably get a dog, a bicycle, and make plans to travel more with his family.

 No, not any longer.
 He worked for the Red Sox for around 2 decades before signing is retirement.

 They hired him in 2002 in order to help break their curse of not winning a single World Series.